influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withCompressionLevel(compressionLevel)
 ```

-CompressionLevel specifies the gzip compression level to use for the artifact.
-Defaults to gzip.DefaultCompression.
+"CompressionLevel specifies the gzip compression level to use for the artifact.
+Defaults to gzip.DefaultCompression."

 ## obj spec.templateDefaults.data.source.artifactPaths.artifactory

-ArtifactoryArtifact is the location of an artifactory artifact
+"ArtifactoryArtifact is the location of an artifactory artifact"

 ### fn spec.templateDefaults.data.source.artifactPaths.artifactory.withUrl